-If a bidder has grounds to protest the acceptance or rejection of any or all offers or bids to a contract, or to the award thereof, or to any such action proposed or intended by CDTA, the bidder must formally submit a written protest to CDTA Chief Executive Officer no later than five (5) business days after the bid/proposal opening date, outlining in detail the action or the proposed or intended action to which he/she protests.
+If a bidder has grounds to protest the acceptance or rejection of any or all offers or bids to a contract, or to the award thereof, or to any such action proposed or intended by CDTA, the bidder must formally submit a written protest to CDTA's Chief Executive Officer no later than five (5) business days after the bid/proposal opening date, outlining in detail the action or the proposed or intended action to which he/she protests.
+Within ten (10) business days after receipt of a post-bid/proposal protest, the Chief Executive Officer shall make one of the determinations outlined in the Rulings on Protests section below.